 A good customer, whom I had been cultivating for some time, was in the market for a mid-eighteenth-century mahogany long case clock and I tracked down a contender at an auction in the west of England.
-I attended the pre-auction viewing and although the clock’s movement was dirty and required cleaning, it was complete and original to the case, which itself, required only minor restoration.
+I attended the pre-auction viewing and although the clock’s movement required cleaning, it was complete and original to the case, which itself, required only minor restoration.
 The movement was by a good provincial maker and the case was attractive and well made, so while I hung around for the lot to come up, I wandered round the saleroom in the event I had overlooked something in the catalogue.

 There was a relaxed looking group of men near the door who were talking loudly and sharing the occasional witticism with a couple of the porters.
 Each clutched a well thumbed catalogue with figures scribbled in the margins beside specific lots; the evidence of the completion of the first part of their day’s illegal activities.
 This was the local ring – ‘The Boys’.